Michael Waddell Michael Waddell

 A ROADMAP FOR THE REORGANIZATION OF COLLEGE ATHLETICS & AMATEUR SPORTS

-In the end, it’s not about the athlete experience, and it’s not about winning championships or the positive impact of sports and life lessons learned.
+In the end, it’s not about the athlete's experience, and it’s not about winning championships or the positive impact of sports and life lessons learned.
 Those cliches have long poorly concealed what is obvious.
 CASH IS KING.

 THE PREMISE

-• Many schools have already announced that they are eliminating sports in 2020-21;
+• Many schools have already announced that they are eliminating sports in 2020-21.

-• The MAC has eliminated all but four (4) postseason championships for sports
+• The MAC has eliminated all but four (4) postseason championships for sports.

-• Likewise, the United States Olympic & Paralympic Committee (USOPC) is already in the midst of an announced restructuring as of Spring 2019 now faces deep cuts https://www.sandiegouniontribune.com/sports/national/story/2020-05-07/cost-cutting-more-than-30-at-usopc-take-severance
+• Likewise, the United States Olympic & Paralympic Committee (USOPC) is already in the midst of an announced restructuring as of Spring 2019, now faces deep cuts https://www.sandiegouniontribune.com/sports/national/story/2020-05-07/cost-cutting-more-than-30-at-usopc-take-severance

 • With the demise of Olympic Sports Programs within the NCAA, the future success of the United States Olympic & Paralympic Teams will be compromised, and many students will leave higher education without the opportunity to compete at the college level